Travel Checklist- How to prepare for your holiday

 Find the nearest embassy >>

 - Get travel insurance that provides appropriate cover to meet your needs, including cover for any medical conditions you have and cover for any sports or activities you will be taking part in.
-Goodtogoinsurance.com can cover travellers of any age, with all types of medical conditions.
+Goodtogoinsurance.com can cover travellers of any age, with most medical conditions.

 - Remember 112: This is the number to call to reach the emergency services in any EU country.

 - If you take regular medication for a pre-existing medical condition make sure that you take enough with you, including some extra in case you lose some or are delayed and have to stay a couple of days extra.

 - Find out if you need vaccinations from your doctor or travel clinic well in advance.

 - Allow plenty of time to arrange visas and check that your passport is still valid- it can take up to 6 weeks to get a first passport.
 In some countries your passport must be valid for at least 6 months after your return date.

 - Fill in the emergency contact details section of your passport so that your family can be contacted in the event of an emergency.

 - Make a note of your passport number and take photocopies of your passport and travel documents with you.
 Stash them separately to the originals, or store copies in a secure online storage site.